ITMO-NSS-team/GAMLET/docs/source/faq.rst

 Frequently asked questions and answers

-.. topic:: What is MetaFEDOT?
+.. topic:: What is GAMLET?

-    *The MetaFEDOT framework is an open platform for sharing meta-learning experiences in AutoML and more general Graph Optimization..*
+    *The GAMLET framework is an open platform for sharing meta-learning experiences in AutoML and more general Graph Optimization..*

-.. topic:: Can I install MetaFEDOT using pip/conda?
+.. topic:: Can I install GAMLET using pip/conda?

-    *Yes, just write the following command:* ``$ pip install MetaFEDOT``
+    *Yes, just write the following command:* ``$ pip install GAMLET``

-.. topic:: Can I use MetaFEDOT in my project/research/etc?
+.. topic:: Can I use GAMLET in my project/research/etc?

     *Yes, you can.
-The MetaFEDOT is published under the BSD-3 license.
+The GAMLET is published under the BSD-3 license.
 Also, we will be happy to help the users to adopt GEEFST to their needs.*